Moebits/Video-Player/readme.md

 - Adjust the volume of the video
 - Reversing effect
 - Time stretching (can preserve or affect the pitch)
+- Looping from point A to point B
 - Enter full-screen mode

 ### WIP: